 Labels are enabled for the layer.
 By default, each tourist attraction is labeled with its name.
-But because there are so many attractions, the labels clutter the map and aren't easy to read.
+Because there are so many attractions, however, the labels clutter the map and aren't easy to read.

-To keep the map readable, you'll label attractions using their unique ID number instead.
+To make the map easy to read, you'll label attractions using their unique ID number instead.

 - In the Label Class group, for Field, choose Object ID.
 (You may need to scroll to see the correct option.)